 Identify unused resources

-As companies become more and more used to operating in the cloud, it becomes easier to buy new resources.
+As companies become more and more use to operating in the cloud, it becomes easier to buy new resources.
 This means that they keep adding more VMs, compute power or data storage without understanding and analysing what already is being used.

 With Azure it is easy to turn on and off resources as they are needed rather than having them available “just in case”.
-At igroup we see many instances of companies that can save hundreds or even thousands on their monthly bills if they take advantage of the pay as you use nature of Azure.
+At IG CloudOps we see many instances of companies that can save hundreds or even thousands on their monthly bills if they take advantage of the pay as you use nature of Azure.

 Select the right Virtual Machines

 In house teams will often spin up new virtual machines that are substantially more powerful than necessary.
-This over provisioning can lead to higher costs which can get out of hand.
+This over-provisioning can lead to higher costs which can get out of hand.

 Delete unused data and resources